Clarinet Concerto (Corigliano): Music

-The first movement "Cadenzas" consists of two cadenzas separated by an interlude, subtitled "Ignis fatuus" (Will-o'-the-wisp) and "Corona solis" (corona of the sun).
-The second movement "Elegy" was composed in memory Corigliano's father John Corigliano Sr., a former concertmaster of the New York Philharmonic who died in 1975.
-The third movement "Antiphonal Toccata" was composed as Corigliano's "solution to the balance problems created by using the full orchestra in a wind concerto"; this movement features a number of antiphonal performers and quotes the Italian composer Giovanni Gabrieli's 1597 composition Sonata pian' e forte.
+The first movement consists of two cadenzas separated by an interlude, subtitled "Ignis fatuus" (Will-o'-the-wisp) and "Corona solis" (corona of the sun).

+The second movement was composed in memory Corigliano's father John Corigliano Sr., a former concertmaster of the New York Philharmonic who died in 1975.

+The third movement was composed as Corigliano's "solution to the balance problems created by using the full orchestra in a wind concerto"; this movement features a number of antiphonal performers and quotes the Italian composer Giovanni Gabrieli's 1597 composition Sonata pian' e forte.
-Instrumentation

 The work is scored for solo clarinet and an orchestra comprising three flutes, piccolo, three oboes, cor anglais, two additional clarinets, bass clarinet, three bassoons, contrabassoon, six French horns, four trumpets, three trombones, tuba, timpani, three percussionists, harp, piano, and strings.

 Reception

 Jeff Lunden of NPR called the clarinet concerto "a fiendishly difficult work".
 A. Ashby of Gramophone described the piece as "full to bursting with antiphony and visual spectacle" and specifically lauded the third movement, saying it "has a poise and sense of shape that fairly take the breath away".
 The music critic Peter Dickinson said it "impressed a wide audience" and similarly wrote of the final movement, "The finale ('Antiphonal Toccata') is consistently energetic, with a spectacular passage for timpani and a spacious chorale that unifies the movement."